vjilmari/multid/README.md

 #> J             0.07           0.06            0.07       0.10
 #'

 # Different partitions for regularization and estimation for each data fold.
-Add probabilities of correct classification (pcc) and area under the receiver operating characteristics as well.
+Request probabilities of correct classification (pcc) and area under the receiver operating characteristics (auc) for output.

 round(D_regularized(
   data = d,